 Fluoroquinolones have a long history of adverse effects with several of them being considered as class-related such as tendinitis, tendon rupture, peripheral neuropathy, central nervous system effects, and exacerbation of myasthenia gravis.
-As a result, all fluoroquinolones approved in the US (including delafloxacin [16]) carry a general boxed warning about these effects (significant decreases in blood sugar and certain mental health side effects have been added recently or will be soon [60]).
-Both the US Food and Drug Administration (FDA) and the European Medicines Agency (EMA) are also concerned with rare but severe and permanent or long-lasting serious side effects (see [60, 61], which led to the FDA statement that risks of fluoroquinolones may outweigh benefits for patients with mild infections such as acute sinusitis, acute bronchitis, and uncomplicated urinary tract infections (see [62]).
-Likewise, the EMA may reduce the indications of fluoroquinolones to "severe infections when other antibiotics cannot be used" [63].
-Most of these class-related adverse effects and/or permanent effects were uncommon in the safety data bases of registration and post-marketing studies undertaken by or under the control of Industry (see for example the safety profile of moxifloxacin as compiled from such studies involving about 15,000 patients [64]).
+As a result, all fluoroquinolones approved in the United States (including delafloxacin [16]) carry a general boxed warning about these effects (significant decreases in blood sugar and certain mental health side effects have been added recently or will be soon [59]).
+Both the US FDA and the European Medicines Agency (EMA) are also concerned with rare but severe and permanent or long-lasting serious side effects (see [59, 60], which led to the FDA statement that risks of fluoroquinolones may outweigh benefits for patients with mild infections such as acute sinusitis, acute bronchitis, and uncomplicated UTIs [61].
+Likewise, the EMA may reduce the indications of fluoroquinolones to "severe infections when other antibiotics cannot be used" [62].
+Most of these class-related adverse effects and/or permanent effects were uncommon in the safety data bases of registration and post-marketing studies undertaken by or under the control of Industry (see, for example, the safety profile of moxifloxacin as compiled from such studies involving about 15 000 patients [63]).
 The observation period in these studies is limited and they usually exclude patients with known risk factors.
-In this context, while the FDA label mentions that peripheral neuropathy and central nervous system effects have been observed with delafloxacin (also hypersensitivity, and Clostridium difficile-associated diarrhea), these were not specifically observed or reported more frequently in the delafloxacin arm than in the comparator arm in the clinical trials published to date (see [34, 50, 65, 66]).
-The current developer of delafloxacin undertook a series of studies aimed at examining specific fluoroguinolone-related side effects.
-In this context cardiac safety was examined in clinical models that showed that neither a therapeutic (300 mg administered intravenously [IV]) nor a supratherapeutic (900 mg IV) dose of delafloxacin was associated with clinically meaningful disturbances in cardiac repolarization (as measured by the QTc interval) under conditions in which moxifloxacin, used as comparator, gave an unambiguous signal demonstrating that the study was adequately sensitive to assess QTc prolongation [67].
-Also, no relationship was reported between plasma concentrations and the placebo-corrected change from pre-dose baseline in the QTc $(\Delta \Delta QTcF)$ [50].
-Because of concern about photosensitivity, commonly associated with a halogen substituent in position C8 (see [68] for review), a study of the photosensitizing potential of delafloxacin to ultraviolet (UVA and UVB) and visible radiation was conducted in 52 healthy volunteers.
-Neither delafloxacin given for 7 days at 200 mg/day and 400 mg/day (0.22 and 0.44 times the approved recommended daily oral dosage, respectively, nor placebo demonstrated clinically significant phototoxic potential at any wavelengths tested (295 nm to 430 nm), including solar simulation.
+In this context, although the FDA label mentions that peripheral neuropathy and central nervous system effects have been observed with delafloxacin (also hypersensitivity, and Clostridium difficile-associated diarrhea), these were not specifically observed or reported more frequently in the delafloxacin arm than in the comparator arm in the clinical trials published to date [50, 64, 65, 66].
+The current developer of delafloxacin undertook a series of studies aimed at examining specific fluoroquinolone-related side effects.
+In this context, cardiac safety was examined in clinical models that showed that neither a therapeutic (300 mg administered by IV) nor a supratherapeutic (900 mg IV) dose of delafloxacin was associated with clinically meaningful disturbances in cardiac repolarization (as measured by the corrected QT [QTc] interval) under conditions in which moxifloxacin, used as comparator, gave an unambiguous signal demonstrwating that the study was adequately sensitive to assess QTc prolongation [67].
+Also, no relationship was reported between plasma concentrations and the placebo-corrected change from pre-dose baseline in the QTc ($\Delta\Delta$ QTcF) [49].
+Because of concern about photosensitivity, commonly associated with a halogen substituent in position C8 (see [68] for review), a study of the photosensitizing potential of delafloxacin to ultraviolet (UVA and

+UVB) and visible radiation was conducted in 52 healthy volunteers.
+Neither delafloxacin given for 7 days at 200 mg/day and 400 mg/day (0.22 and 0.44 times the approved recommended daily oral dosage, respectively, nor placebo demonstrated clinically significant phototoxic potential at any wavelengths tested (295 to 430 nm), including solar simulation.
 The active comparator (lomefloxacin, which possesses a fluorine substituent in C8) demonstrated a moderate degree of phototoxicity at UVA 335 nm and 365 nm and solar simulation wavelengths [69].
-Lastly, significant drug-drug interactions are unlikely [16, 50], which is a consideration when choosing non-fluoroquinolone alternatives such as macrolides.
+Finally, significant drug-drug interactions are unlikely [16, 49], which is a consideration when choosing non-fluoroquinolone alternatives such as macrolides.